2ua/piscine/README.md

 > **Note:** This repository is for educational and perservatory purposes only.
 If you are a 42 student, please do not copy any of the code for your own projects.
 You wont learn anything from this and the only person you're cheating is yourself :frowning:

-# Justin's Piscine
-Writing this after the first day: I had an awful start.
-My sleep schedule went on a downward spiral thanks to health issues so I was very exhausted on the first day and had to leave after only clocking 6 hours.
-I decided to give up on the Shell project hoping it'd allow me to do the C projects, but the C projects were still locked.
-I decided to just do the C projects at home after midnight when I am awake.

 ## Progress and Grades

 ### Shell